3 Tech Stocks To Buy On This Pullback

 In the middle of its June fiscal year, LRCX is projected to produce revenue growth of 33.4% and an earnings advance of 46.6%.
 Analysts at Pacific Crest recently raised their price target on shares to $163 while boutique investment bank Stifel Nicolaus hiked theirs to $150.

-Bottom Line on the Chips: Obviously, you don't want to buy all 4 of these semiconductor stocks for portfolios of under 20 names.
-But 2 or 3 of them would be pretty smart for a stable of 20+.
+Bottom Line on the Chips: Obviously, you don't want to buy all four of these semiconductor stocks for portfolios of under 20 names.
+But two or three of them would be pretty smart for a stable of 20+.
 I'm certainly looking forward to the opportunities to grab some more chip exposure at attractive levels again.

 Disclosure: I own LRCX shares for the Zacks TAZR Trader.